-1. Purpose Aims and Objectives
+1. Purpose, Aims and Objectives

-- 1.1 The purpose of the Risk Management Strategy is to effectively manage potential opportunities and threats to the Board achieving its objectives.
-See attached Risk Management Policy Statement, Appendix A. - 1.2 The Risk Management Strategy has the following aims and objectives; - Integration of Risk Management into the culture of the Board. - Be consistent with the objectives contained within the Lead Local Flood Authorities Flood Risk Management Strategy - Raising awareness of the need for Risk Management by all those connected with the delivery of services (including partners). - Enabling the Board to anticipate and respond to changing social, environmental and legislative conditions. - Minimisation of injury, damage, loss and inconvenience to staff, members of the public, service users, assets etc. arising from or connected with the delivery of the Board's services. - Introduction of a robust framework and procedures for identification, analysis, assessment and management of risk, and the reporting and recording of events, based on best practice. - Minimisation of the cost of risk. - 1.3 To achieve these aims and objectives, the following strategy is proposed; - Establish clear accountabilities, roles and reporting lines for all employees. - Acquire and develop the necessary skills and expertise. - Provide for risk assessment in all decision-making processes of the Board. - Develop a resource allocation framework to allocate (target) resources for risk management. - Develop toolkits, procedures and guidelines for use across the Board. - Develop arrangements to measure performance of Risk Management activities against the aims and objectives. - To make all partners and service providers aware of the Board's expectations on risk, both generally as set out in its Risk Management Policy and where necessary in particular areas of the Board's operations. - 1.4 The Drainage Board has adopted the Audit Commission definition of Risk:
+- 1.1 The purpose of the Risk Management Strategy is to effectively manage potential opportunities and threats to the Cowick & Snaith Internal Drainage Board achieving their objectives (see attached Risk Management Policy Statement, Appendix A). - 1.2 The Risk Management Strategy has the following aims and objectives: - Integration of Risk Management into the culture of the Cowick & Snaith Internal Drainage Board. - Be consistent with the objectives contained within the Lead Local Flood Authorities' Flood Risk Management Strategy(s) - Raising awareness of the need for Risk Management by all those connected with the delivery of services (including partners) - Enabling the Cowick & Snaith Internal Drainage Board to anticipate and respond to changing social, environmental and legislative conditions - Minimisation of injury, damage, loss and inconvenience to staff, members of the public, service users, assets etc. arising from or connected with the delivery of the Cowick & Snaith Internal Drainage Boards' services - Introduction of a robust framework and procedures for identification, analysis, assessment and management of risk, and the reporting and recording of events, based on best practice - Minimisation of the cost of risk - 1.3 To achieve these aims and objectives, the following strategy is proposed: - Establish clear accountabilities, roles and reporting lines for all members, staff and contractors - Acquire and develop the necessary skills and expertise - Provide for risk assessment in all decision-making processes of the Board - Develop a resource allocation framework to allocate (target) resources for risk management - Develop toolkits, procedures and guidelines for use across the Cowick & Snaith Internal Drainage Board - Develop arrangements to measure performance of Risk Management activities against the aims and objectives - To make all partners and service providers aware of the Cowick & Snaith Internal Drainage Boards' expectations on risk, both generally as set out in its Risk Management Policy and where necessary in particular areas of the Boards' operations - 1.4 The Cowick & Snaith Internal Drainage Board have adopted the Audit Commission definition of Risk: